AinaVT/LethalConfig/README.md

 If you have an issue with LethalConfig, or want to suggest a feature, feel free to open an issue at the [GitHub repository](https://github.com/AinaVT/LethalConfig).

-Alternatively, you can also leave your suggestions and issues on the LethalConfig post under the `Mod Releases` forum in the [Unofficial Lethal Company Discord Server](https://discord.gg/nYcQFEpXfU).
+Alternatively, you can also leave your suggestions and issues on the LethalConfig post under the [Mod Releases forum](https://discord.com/channels/1169792572382773318/1191540198018912336) in the [Unofficial Lethal Company Discord Server](https://discord.gg/nYcQFEpXfU).

 ## Changelog
+### Version 1.0.1
+    - Added two new config types:
+        - IntInputConfigItem (an integer text field)
+        - FloatInputConfigItem (a float text field)
+    - Fixed missing default value in the enum dropdown's description.

 ### Version 1.0.0
     Initial release, which includes the following types:
         - IntSliderConfigItem